shyf1234567/JPEG_Compression/README.md

-# JPEG_Impression
+# JPEG_Compression
-A JEPG impression tool using QT
+A JPEG Compression tool based on QT